CoinOpLLC/mule/docs/TheBookOfBooks.md

   - `MIC` code identities (reference data)
   - Virtual markets (procedural order routers)

+#### Market Data Systems

+Various kinds of data about and from markets inhabit a modern financial markets office, and it is domain convention to refer to the different kinds of data by these names:

+Market Data
+: - bid/ask/trade ticks for live markets
+  - can be very legit high freq (c.g.
+[OPRA](https://www.opraplan.com/))
+  - but also low freq like announced dividend amounts, dates, and ex-dividend dates
+  - Wall St Journal prime rate - low freq, very important, classic oracle problem

+Historical Data
+: - old market data, where `old` effectively means "useless for live pricing models"
+  - used for back-testing
+  - can be aggregated (e.g. ticks -> bars)

+Reference Data
+: - Think of this as market metadata
+  - Market ID codes, hours, holiday lists,

+Market data and Historical data are both used within various `Pricing` modules (described in a subsequent section).

 #### Order Management

 Ubiquitous within the domain is the acronym,`OMS`, which stands for **Order Management System**.
 Financial markets, especially publicly traded markets, are often grouped and accessed together over a session based API which manages the order lifecycle.